 The Inyo National Forest (1988b) has noted a significant increase in sediment and turbidity levels during peak runoff events in Mammoth Creek.
 These increases appear to be the result of disturbances in the developed area and the sensitivity of the local soils to disturbance.
 The impact of runoff from urban development is reflected in the increase in sediment and turbidity levels in Mammoth Creek as it flows through the town.
-Based on USFS data developed on Mammoth Creek at U.S. Highway 395 from October, 1981, to September, 1982, the total annual sediment discharge is estimated to be 5.100 tons or approximately 0.20 ton/acre of watershed.
+Based on USFS data developed on Mammoth Creek at U.S. Highway 395 from October, 1981, to September, 1982, the total annual sediment discharge is be estimated to 5,100 tons approximately 0.20 ton/acre of watershed.
 This sediment yield is one-third of the average for the Sierra Nevada (0.75 ton/acre) and one-tenth of the average for California (2 ton/acre) (Kattelmann, 1996).